 AG 53 provides uniform guidance for the asset adequacy testing applied to life insurers and is effective for reserves reported with respect to the Dec.
 31, 2022, and subsequent annual statutory financial statements.
-A statement of actuarial opinion on the adequacy of the reserves and assets supporting reserves ofter the operative date of the Valuation Manual is required under Section 38 of the NAIC Standard Valuation Law (#820) and VIM-30 of the Valuation Manual is required under Bet20 provides that actuarial opinions and related documents, including an asset adequacy analysis, are confidential information, while Section 14B provides that such confidential information may be shared with other state regulatory agencies and the NAIC.
+A statement of actuarial opinion on the adequacy of the reserves and assets supporting reserves after the operative date of the Valuation Manual is required under Section 34.8 of Model #202 provides that actuarial opinions and the adequacy of the reserves and exiton 14.4 of Model #202 provides that actuarial opinions and related accuments, including an asset adequacy analysis, are confidential information, while Section 148 of Model #202 provides that actuarial opinions and related accuments, including an asset adequacy analysis, are confidential information, while Section 148 of Model #202 provides that actuarial opinions and related accuments, including an asset adequacy analysis, are confidential information, while Section 148 of Model #202 provides that actuarial opinions and related accuments and the NAIC.
 The asset adequacy analyses required under AG 53 reviewed in the preparation of this report were shared with the Valuation Analysis (E) Working Group and the NAIC in accordance with these requirements and continue to remain confidential in nature.